Standard cataract surgery suitability criteria

 - Medicare and health insurance usually cover basic cataract surgery.

-- You will almost certainly continue to need spectacle correction of some kind.
+- Post-operative you will almost certainly continue to need spectacle correction of some kind.

 - After surgery, it is normal to feel mild discomfort, irritation or a stingy sensation.
 If you experience these symptoms, you can take paracetamol (such as Panadol, Panamax, Dymadon or Panadeine).
 Mild mucous, a small amount of bloody discharge and watering of the eye is also considered normal.